 Ambiguous Words Here's a bunch of words that, by themselves, have a handful of meanings.
 Because of this flexibility, they can be instrumental in titles for your songs/poems/stories/etc. Click on each word to delve deeper into these words' meanings.

 In 1776, whether you were declaring America independent from the crown or swearing your loyalty to King George III, your pronunciation would have been much the same.
-At that time, American and British accents hadn't yet diverged.
+Americans and Brits Different Accents

 Infographics are great learning materials.
 The colourful graphics, clear text and their size make them ideal for classroom integration.